For all court related matters, please contact Courtroom Deputy, Lisa Provine at (312)408-5135, or via email at lisa_provine@ilnd.uscourts.gov

 FILING OF DOCUMENTS:

-Personal service of motions must be accomplished no later than 4:00 p.m. the day after a motion is filed.
+Service of motions must be accomplished no later than 4:00 p.m. the day after a motion is filed.
 Absent leave of Court, all memoranda of law must comply with the 15-page limitation set forth in Local Rule 7.1.
 No courtesy copies shall be delivered unless specifically requested by the Court.
 Any proposed or draft order must be submitted in compliance with the section entitled “Submitting a Proposed Order, Agreed or Otherwise, for Electronic Entry by the Judge,” infra.

-TELEPHONIC APPEARANCE:
+TELEPHONIC OR REMOTE APPEARANCE:

 Criminal motions are heard on Tuesday and Thursday at 11:00 a.m.